 They're more cozy and intimate than some of the large rooftops, like the Hyatt's new 10,000-square-foot bar Aire, located on the 24th floor, which seats about 230 people.

-Equally large is Streeterville Social atop the Loews Chicago Hotel, where you can soak in the view while sitting on comfy couches and chairs, or play lawn games while sipping a mojito.
+Equally large is The Bistro at Streeterville Social atop the Loews Chicago Hotel, where you can soak in the view while sitting on comfy couches and chairs while sipping a mojito.

 For a late-night rooftop scene, go further north to the Kensington, above the Parliament nightclub.

 Or for a view of leafy Lincoln Park as well as the Chicago skyline, a popular spot is J. Parker on the 13th floor of the boutique-y Hotel Lincoln.
 It can be hard to snag a seat here, but even if you have to stand, you'll see an impressive view and atmosphere.

 For a more casual setting, complete with picnic tables and pilsners, check out the rooftop bar at Gene's Sausage Shop & Delicatessen in the far north Lincoln Square neighborhood.
 Eat some of their European-style dishes, or shop in their large gourmet food market on your way out.